 According to the IWC and Division of Labor Standards Enforcement (DLSE), the occasional performance of non-exempt duties that are not directly and closely related to exempt work by an exempt employee will not be calculated as a part of the employee’s exempt duties.
 The only exception to this general rule is when an otherwise exempt employee has to fill in for a non-exempt employee due to an unforeseen emergency.
 The DLSE has stated that an “unforeseen emergency” does not include a business that does not have enough sales personnel on the floor to efficiently accommodate all of the customers.
 Therefore, if a manager at a restaurant fills in for a food server who has called in sick or is late, the time spent waiting on customers will not be calculated into the manager’s exempt duties.

 NOTE: The test to determine whether or not an employee is exempt under California law as outlined above is largely based on the executive exemption test under the FLSA.
 However, California has heightened the requirements for an employee to be considered exempt in order to provide more protection to employees.
 Therefore, if an employee qualifies under California’s standards as an exempt executive employee, he or she will also qualify under FLSA’s standards.

 The burden of establishing that an employee truly qualifies under the executive exemption (or any other overtime exemption) is placed on the employer.
 The CRA advises members to carefully classify workers as exempt or non-exempt by using state guidelines and refrain from using lofty or misleading titles to avoid overtime pay obligations.

-This report was reviewed for legal accuracy and updated in 2016 by Van Vleck Turner & Zaller LLP.
+This report was reviewed for legal accuracy and updated in 2016 by Van Vleck & Zaller LLP.